History of Trinidad and Tobago: Labour movement

 Labour riots in 1937 led by T.U.B.
 Butler (an immigrant from the neighbouring island of Grenada) shook the country and led to the formation of the modern Trade Union movement.
 Butler was jailed from 1937 to 1939, but was re-arrested when the United Kingdom entered World War II and jailed for the duration of the war.
 After his release in 1945 Butler reorganised his political party, the British Empire Citizens' and Workers' Home Rule Party.
-This party won a plurality in the 1950 general elections, the establishment feared Butler as a radical and instead Albert Gomes became the first Chief Minister of Trinidad and Tobago.
+This party won a plurality in the 1950 general elections.
+However, the establishment feared Butler as a radical and instead Albert Gomes became the first Chief Minister of Trinidad and Tobago.

 Representative government

 The 1956 general elections saw the emergence of the People's National Movement under the leadership of Eric Williams.
 The PNM, opposed by Dr. Rudranath Capildeo of the Democratic Labor Party and Ashford Sinanan, who later founded the West Indian National Party (WINP), continued to dominate politics in Trinidad and Tobago until 1986.
-The party won every General Election between 1956 and 1981.
+The party won every general election between 1956 and 1981.
 Williams became prime minister at independence, and remained in that position until his death in 1981.